-- The regional domestic hydrogen demand and total NEM export hydrogen demands are considered exogenous and not optimised by the model. - Potential electrolyser locations are limited, and are assumed to be either at ports, nominated hydrogen hubs or reference nodes for export and domestic demand, respectively.
+- RThe regional domestic hydrogen demand, and total NEM export hydrogen demand, sand green steel production are all considered exogenous and not optimised by the model. - Potential electrolyser locations are limited, and are assumed to be either at ports, nominated hydrogen hubs or reference nodes for export and domestic demand, respectively.
 The specific locations are defined within the IASR. - There is limited consideration of factors that may differentiate ports from each other (such as development costs, proximity to export markets, and surrounding land use/easements) beyond the impact of regional differences in generation availability. - There is limited consideration of water availability and cost on siting options.